-For example, the USC Educational Foundations has set the following as a target: Total Return greater than 4.25% (Spending Rate) + 2.0% (Inflation rate) + 1.25 % (Assessment) = 7.5% Target Return
+For example, the USC Educational Foundations has set the following as a target:

+Total Return greater than:

-- 2. A secondary objective is to achieve a total return in excess of the Broad Policy Benchmark comprised of each broad asset category benchmark weighted by its target allocation. - 3.
-Another investment objective is to achieve a total return in excess of the Target Weighted Benchmark comprised of each asset category benchmark weighted by its target allocation.
+2. A secondary objective is to achieve a total return in excess of the Target Weighted Benchmark comprised of each asset category benchmark weighted by its target allocation.